 Sant’Eustachio – A friend of ours who used to live in Rome recommended this little cafe, so we went there after our accidental wine binge.
 I cannot stress enough that it was an ACCIDENT that we ordered a liter of wine.
 It was less of an accident that we drank it all.
 Either way, the coffee was delicious, and we weren’t surprised to find it included on our Walks of Italy tour!
 Points for authenticity.

-Freni e Frizioni – The same friend also recommended this bar in Trastevere.
-We walked from dinner and rewarded ourselves with cocktails in this former garage.
+Freni e Frizioni – The same friend also recommended this garage-turned-bar in Trastevere.
 I had a souped-up version of a Dark & Stormy that I never wanted to end; no idea what the hubs had.
 Not because it was wild and crazy, but because he’s not home right now for me to double check.
 But he liked it!

-Ai Tre Scalini– Clearly when our friend casually mentioned he used to live in Rome, I assaulted him for recommendations while diligently taking notes.
-Though he didn’t specifically name this wine bar, he did advise that we explore Monti.
+Ai Tre Scalini– When our friend casually mentioned he used to live in Rome, I assaulted him for recommendations.
+Though he didn’t name this wine bar, he did advise that we explore Monti.
 Walking here gave us an excuse to see the Colosseum (you’re the Louvre museum!), which appeased the hubs because he likes a solid reminder that he’s somewhere iconic.
 We picked this place on a whim and it was perfect.
-So cute, packed to the gills, and though we weren’t remotely hungry, the food smelled amazing.

 La Botticella – We did a quick Yelp search while near our second hotel, and this little dive was the closest with the best reviews.
-I say “little dive” out of complete love, by the way.
-We sidled up to the bar, and when we looked up we saw that the walls were covered with pennants from Pennsylvania colleges.
+We sidled up to the bar, looked up… and saw that the walls were covered with pennants from Pennsylvania colleges.
 Pittsburgh, Temple, Lehigh, Slippery Rock… it was so confusing.
-We asked the owner, Giovanni, just why Pennsylvania (of all states) had infiltrated this littler bar in Rome?
+We asked the owner, Giovanni, just why Pennsylvania (of all states) had infiltrated this little bar in Rome?
 “I was born in Rome, grew up in Canada, and I’m a Steelers fan.”
-Oh, obviously!
 Then we watched him and his staff dance to Italian disco music from the 70s, so why wouldn’t you want to go here?

 I have all of the above to thank for setting me straight re: Rome—and for convincing us that Italy is where we need to spend our summer this year.
 But more on that later.

-Thanks to HotelTonight for giving us our own little starter credit as HT newbies.
-Don’t forget to cash in your LAZY25 promo code so we can spread the love!
+– Thanks to HotelTonight for giving us our own little starter credit as HT newbies.
 All opinions are, as always, my own.